Why Offer the PSAT 8/9?

 Expand Access to AP

-Enable more students take at least one AP course to build confidence and skills needed for high school, college, and career success.
+Enable more students to take at least one AP course to build confidence and skills needed for high school, college, and career success.
 AP courses also give students the opportunity to earn college credit in high school.
-The AP Potential™ tool is designed to help identify 9th–11th-grade students who are ready for AP based on their performance on the PSAT 8/9 and other tests in the SAT Suite.
+The AP Potential™ tool is designed to help identify 9th–11th-grade students who are ready for AP based on their performance on SAT Suite assessments.
 By expanding access to AP, educators create a college-going culture in their school.

-Students who are age 13 and older and take the PSAT 8/9 can view their scores and careers that align with their academic strengths through the BigFuture® School mobile app.
+Students age 13 and older who take the PSAT 8/9 can view their scores and careers that align with their academic strengths through the BigFuture School mobile app.
 The app is optional and secure, allowing students to discover options early and from the moment they get their scores.

 PSAT 8/9 Educator Resources

-Request more information about the SAT Suite of Assessments.
+Need more information about the SAT Suite of Assessments?